Academics

 • Focus on performing at your best in the classroom.
 Seek out assistance early on in courses that may seem overly challenging.

-• Consider activities that you put aside in your freshman year out of time concerns
+• Consider activities that you put aside in your first year out of time concerns.

-• Explore Naviance, access will be given to you early in the second semester
+• Explore CIALFO, access will be given to you early in the second semester.

-• We recommend visiting a couple college campuses during a spring vacation or during the summer months
+• We recommend visiting a 2-4 contrasting college campuses during a spring break or summer vacation, if possible.
+After visits discuss the qualities that were appreciated and not appreciate in colleges.

-• Attend Wilmington Case Study and College Fair program
+• Attend the DAIS Wilmington Case Study and DAIS College Fair program in May.

-• Create a testing plan with your family for the SATs, ACTs, and SAT Subject tests.
-We recommend seeking the counsel of your College Counselor after this initial discussion
+• Create a testing plan with your family for the SATs and/or ACTs.
+We recommend seeking the counsel of your College Counselor after this initial discussion.

 • Prepare for SAT/ACTs through online resources or other opportunities.